 Our English lessons are comprised of cross-curricular text based units.
 We aim for our English lessons to feed into other areas of learning as we believe children learn best through applying their knowledge across different learning areas.

 Our text based units allow us to explore both fiction and non-fiction and we cover different components and genres from the one text.
-We also have specific Spelling, Punctuation and Grammar (SPAG) lessons where children are explicitly taught writing requirements from the National Curriculum.
+We also integrate Spelling, Punctuation and Grammar (SPAG) into English lessons so the children are taught the appropriate skills through meaningful contexts.

 Children know specifically where and how they can improve their writing through our marking criteria and one to one verbal feedback with a teacher or LSP.

 Children are grouped according to their reading needs and working as a small group they complete one guided reading task each day.
-In the pre-read children read their books independently.
 The guided read is led by the teacher and gives each child the chance to read aloud.
-The post-read task is related to the text.
+After reading with the teacher, children complete a post-read task which is related to the text.
 Examples of post-read tasks are describing the main character, creating a different ending for your story, writing a list and finding an interesting fact.
+During the week, the children also complete a handwriting activity based on the week's spellings.
+In addition to this, the children complete a grammar and punctuation task linked to the National Curriculum statements for that year group.
 The children are also given the opportunity for a free read which is designed to encourage them to read for pleasure.